 Testing of antennas can be both simple and complex.
-At its simplest, testing involves sending messages from different locations and seeing which ones are received and then comparing the results against other antennas.
-This ranges upto using expensive test chambers and equipment to measure the signal strength, gain and radiation patterns.
+At its simplest, testing involves sending messages from different locations and seeing which ones are received, and then comparing the results against other antennas.
+At the complex end, this can be using expensive test chambers and equipment to measure the signal strength, gain, and radiation patterns.
 However, it seems that a reasonable job can be done with cheaper methods.

-As mentioned, while stating the obvious, the simplest way of performing test is:
+As mentioned, while stating the obvious, the simplest way of performing a test is:

 - Walk around with a radio sending messages,

-Real world testing is also discussed by Andreas Speiss (the 'guy with the Swiss accent') in his tutorial.
+Real world testing is also discussed by Andreas Spiess (the 'guy with the Swiss accent') in his tutorial.
 He has written code for testing antennas using two Lora32 V1 boards to compare how different antennas behave.
-Lilygo have also made code available for testing the rssi on the LORA32 boards and the T-Beam.
+Lilygo have also made code available for testing the RSSI on the LORA32 boards and the T-Beam.

 - Aerial types & their characteristics,